kartograph/kartograph.org/docs/kartograph.py/index.md

 However, if you have lots of layers this might be a bit too much.
 Another way is to assign classes to your layers

-    {
+    "mylayer": {
-        "id": "mylayer",
         "class": "roads"
     }

-Then you can add per-class styles
+Then you can add per-class styles just as you would do in HTML.

     .roads {
         stroke-width: 2px;